-1 SXT СН SP CPX AM AU CN PEF OFX S
+1 SXT СН SP CPX AM AU CN PEF OFX s

 E.C S S S S S S S S S S

-K.P I I S S I S S S 1 1
+K.P I I s S I S S S 1 1

-P.A I I I I I I S S 1
+P.A 1 I I 1 I S 1 S 1

-P.V I R S S I I s S h R
+P.V 1 R s S 1 I S S I R

-S.T S S S S S S S S S S
+S.T S S S S S s S S S S

-Keys: R-Resistance, S-Susceptible, I-Intermediate, SXT-Septrin, CH-Chloramphenicol, SP-Sparfloxacin, CPX-Ciprofloxacin, AM-Amoxacillin, AU-Augmentin, CN-Gentamycin, PEF-Pefloxacin, OFX-Ofloxacin, S-Streptomycin, E.C- Escherichia coli, K.P- Klebsiella pneumoniae, P.A-Pseudomonas aeruginosa, P.V- Proteus vulgaris, S.T-Salmonella typhi, 1- Isolates.
+Keys: R-Multiple Antibiotic Resistance, S-Susceptible, I-Intermediate, SXT-Septrin, CH-Chloramphenicol, SP-Sparfloxacin, CPX-Ciprofloxacin, AM-Amoxacillin, AU-Augmentin, CN-Gentamycin, PEF-Pefloxacin, OFX-Ofloxacin, S-Streptomycin, E.C- Escherichia coli, K.P- Klebsiella pneumoniae, P.A-Pseudomonas aeruginosa, P.V- Proteus vulgaris, S.T-Salmonella Typhi, 1- Isolates.

 The water sources with the exception were positive for presumptive and confirmatory tests, which indicates that these water sources contain coliforms especially Escherichia coli.
 This is in agreement with the research of Odeyemi [14] which presented E. coli as a common encounter in different water sources; be it rivers, streams, rain water, well water, underground water and even pipe borne water.
 The stream water also ranked higher in microbial contamination compared to other sources of water.
 This could be based on the fact that it is categorized as a surface water hence subject to influx of bacteria isolates.
 This study has been able to establish the correlation between ESBL production and the MDRIs screened out by the antibiotic sensitivity test.
-All the MDRIs were implicated for ESBL production as it was observed in A. baumanni, E. aerogenes, E. coli, K. pneumoniae, P. aeruginosa, P. vulgaris, S. typhi, S. typhimurum and S. dysenteri.
+All the multiple antibiotic resistant isolates (MDRIs) were implicated for ESBL production as it was observed in A. baumanni, E. aerogenes, E. coli, K. pneumoniae, P. aeruginosa, P. vulgaris, S. Typhi, S. Typhimurum and S. dysenteri.
 According to Souha and Zeina [15], the production of Beta-lactamase enzymes by bacteria is one of the most common causes of bacterial resistance to the Beta-lactam antibiotics and Gram negative bacteria producing these enzymes are formidable adversaries to microbiologists and researchers [15].
 The antibiotic resistance patterns in this present study is in agreement with the findings of Odeyemi [16] which reported most of the tested isolates to be least resistance to Ofloxacin.